Which Pair Of Angles Is Complementary

 Relate to Real-World Applications

-For example, consider how angles are used in constructing buildings.
-Architects and engineers use precise angle measurements to ensure that walls are perpendicular, roofs are properly sloped, and structures are stable.
+As an example, consider how angles are used in constructing buildings.
+Architects and engineers use precise angle measurements to confirm that walls are perpendicular, roofs are properly sloped, and structures are stable.
 Understanding complementary angles is essential for ensuring that these designs meet specific requirements.

 FAQ